ddragosd-demo-org/openwhisk-alexa-demo/README.md

     },
 ```

+### Step 2
-2. Add getMeasurementFromIntent function, this function will take an intent and figure out the measurement.
+Add getMeasurementFromIntent function, this function will take an intent and figure out the measurement.
 The measurement is used to describe the results.
 Result could be pages or percent for support metrics.

 ```javascript
 /**